 Most Common Springtime Illnesses

 When spring arrives, so do allergies.
 In fact, the only things that “go around” this time of year are allergies and allergy-related problems.
 Here is a guide to understanding springtime allergic conditions, how to recognize them, how to treat them with over-the-counter medicines, how to prevent them, and when to seek the advice of your doctor.

 The reason for the spike in allergy flare-ups in spring is because all the trees and plants are blooming, and pollen from the flowers get carried by the wind and end up in our nose, eyes, and lungs.
 Immune cells in these body tissues react to the pollen and release histamine, a chemical that causes fluids to leak out of our bloodstream and into the tissues.
 In the nose, this results in swelling and mucus production.
-In the eyes, this causes redness and tearing.
+In the eyes, this causes redness, tearing, burning, and itchiness.
 In the lungs, this triggers swelling, wheezing, and mucus production.
 Histamine is also responsible for the itching that occurs in the eyes, nose, and throat.

 This is the most common manifestation of allergies.
 Typical symptoms include: